ezotrank/transmission/README.md

 Platform
 --------

-Known to work on Debian, Ubuntu, Red Hat and CentOS
+Known to work on CentOS

 Cookbooks
 ---------